godlaska/Price-Visualizer/README.md

 ---

 #### 📉 3.
 Volatility Analysis
-- **What it does**: Measures volatility using average annual percent change for each category.
+- **What it does**: Measures volatility using average annual percent change for each category through the use of embedded SQL.
 - **How to use**:
   1. Select **"Volatility"** from the Query dropdown.
   2. Choose CPI or PPI.